KarimJedda/cybergov/README.md

 ## How the system votes

+Each LLM Agent votes independently.
+The outcome, meaning the vote cast on-chain, is defined by the table below.

-After several iterations, starting `20250923` the system will vote like so:
+Starting `20250923` the system will vote like so (*cybergov_truth_table_v1*):

 | LLM Agent 1    | LLM Agent 2    | LLM Agent 3    | Vote Outcome  |
 |----------|----------|----------|---------:|